FADHsquared/fabric-kt-template/README.md

 # Fabric Kotlin Template

 This is a more up-to-date Fabric Example Mod with Kotlin support.
 With neater Gradle DSL written in Kotlin!

-## Changes from the bare conversion

-You can find my bare conversion of the Fabric Example Mod here.

-- Better organization

-More changes coming as I learn Kotlin :P
+More changes coming as I learn Kotlin.

+---

+## Original README.md from FabricMC:

 ## Setup